Tiki

 In Māori mythology, Tiki is the first man created by either Tūmatauenga or Tāne.
-He found the first woman, Marikoriko, in a pond; she seduced him and he became the father of Hine-kau-ataata.
+He found the first woman, Marikoriko, in a pond; she seduced him, and he became the father of Hine-kau-ataata.
 By extension, a tiki is a large or small wooden, pounamu or other stone carving in humanoid form, although this is a somewhat archaic usage in the Māori language, where a tiki is usually a hei-tiki, a pendant worn around the neck.
 Hei-tiki are often considered taonga, especially if they are older and have been passed down throughout multiple generations.
 Carvings similar to tiki and coming to represent deified ancestors are found in most Polynesian cultures.
 They often serve to mark the boundaries of sacred or significant sites.
 The word has cognates in other Polynesian languages, such as tiʻi in Tahitian and kiʻi in Hawaiian.
 In the Western world, Tiki culture, a movement inspired by various Pacific cultures, has become popular in the 20th and 21st centuries.

 Religion

 In traditions from the West Coast of the South Island of New Zealand, the first human is a woman created by Tāne, god of forests and of birds.
 Usually her name is Hine-ahu-one.
-In other legends, Tāne makes the first man, Tiki, then makes a wife for him.
+In other legends, Tāne makes the first man, Tiki, and then makes a wife for him.
 In some West Coast versions, Tiki himself, as a son of Rangi and Papa, creates the first human by mixing his own blood with clay, and Tāne then makes the first woman.
 Sometimes Tūmatauenga, the war god, creates Tiki.
 (Note: Tūmatauenga, god of war, represents man, as does Tāne, whose name means 'man'.)
-In another story the first woman is Mārikoriko.
-Tiki marries her and their daughter is Hine-kau-ataata.
+In another story, the first woman is Mārikoriko.
+Tiki marries her, and their daughter is Hine-kau-ataata.
 (Note: John White attributes this version to Ngāti Hau.)
 In some traditions, Tiki is the penis of Tāne.
 In fact, Tiki is strongly associated with the origin of the reproductive act.
 (Note: According to Reed, "it is certain that Tiki ... has a definite phallic significance."
 However Te Rangi Hiroa (Sir Peter Buck) pointed out that such references were only found in one late and controversial source.)

 In one story of Tiki among the many variants, Tiki was lonely and craved company.
 One day, seeing his reflection in a pool, he thought he had found a companion, and dived into the pool to seize it.
-The image shattered and Tiki was disappointed.
-He fell asleep and when he awoke he saw the reflection again.
-He covered the pool with earth and it gave birth to a woman.
-Tiki lived with her in serenity, until one day the woman was excited by an eel.
-Her excitement passed to Tiki and the first reproductive act resulted.
+The image shattered, and Tiki was disappointed.
+He fell asleep, and when he awoke, he saw the reflection again.
+He covered the pool with earth, and it gave birth to a woman.
+Tiki lived with her in serenity until one day the woman was excited by an eel.
+Her excitement passed to Tiki, and the first reproductive act resulted.